 Exception to Embargo Policy - SEC Regulations

-In certain situations, a publicly traded company may be advised by legal counsel that certain data from the abstract must be disclosed to the public prior to the public release of the abstracts in order to comply with requirements of the U.S. Securities and Exchange Commission (SEC) or a corresponding regulatory body in the country where the company's stock is traded.
+In certain situations, a publicly traded company must legally disclose certain data from the abstract to the public prior to ASH embargo in order to comply with requirements of the U.S. Securities and Exchange Commission (SEC) or a corresponding regulatory body in the country where the company's stock is traded.
 Under such extenuating circumstances, ASH may grant an exception to its embargo rules and allow the company to release limited top line-data (i.e., general findings with no additional analysis, commentary, investigator quotes, etc.) from the abstract without jeopardizing its eligibility for presentation at the annual meeting.

-In order to request an exception to the ASH embargo policy for an accepted abstract, the following should be sent to ASH Communications Specialist Leah Enser at firstname.lastname@example.org with a copy to the corresponding author of the abstract:
+To request an exception to the ASH embargo policy for an accepted abstract, the following should be sent to ASH Communications Specialist Kira Sampson at [email protected] with a copy to the corresponding author of the abstract:

 - detailed information about the release, including the nature of the data to be included and timing of the release; and

 - a letter signed by legal counsel (see sample letter) advising that disclosure of the information is necessary to comply with applicable securities laws and that the information contained within is only the minimum necessary to ensure such compliance.

 If the request is made before the abstract has been accepted for presentation, the above information must be emailed to [email protected] and Kira Sampson should be copied.